tobq/spring-challenge/README.md

     * The `translationCode` parameter is optional
     * [List of supported language codes](https://cloud.google.com/translate/docs/languages)
  * Additionally, you can visit the [swagger-ui](http://localhost:8080/swagger-ui.html) page to interactively "Try it out"

+> Note on Translation:
+>After a quick search, the Super Hero name translations seem to be unorganised.
+Most countries use the English super hero names, and some of those who don't have multiple translations - Google's translation API does not have special entries for Marvel Super Heroes.
+>
+>I've opted to turn off translation of Hero names, however, some uncommenting will give some translation